- Nearly 70% of website visitors abandon their shopping carts.

 Forcing a visitor to create an account ranks as number 2 on our list of cart killers.

 You are saying to them, “Unless you sign up you’re not getting what you want”.

 So, always offer a guest checkout option for your users and make use of third party payment options such as PayPal and Amazon Payments.
 Also, consider facilities like “log in with [insert social media site here]”.

-Building on trust is imperative.
-Our Content Director has written a great blog article on building creditability and trust that provides some top tips.
+Building trust is imperative.
+Our CEO has written a great blog article on building creditability and trust that provides some top tips.